scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

     The probability that the ball has not yet landed

 Note that to obtain these expressions the only novel work the modeler needed to do was to describe the uncertainty of the inputs.
-The modeling code (cite code) was not touched.
+The modeling code was not touched.

 We can attempt to compute more complex quantities such as the expectation and variance of ``impact_time`` the total time of flight.